 Yezidis have ceremonial eating of bread and ritual drinking of wine in shrines of theirs as have Jews on the sabbath and major holidays.

-There is an ornamental mezuzah carved and painted on the entrance to many Yezidi shrines.
+There is an ornamental mezuzah carved and painted on the entrance to some Yezidi shrines.
 The ornamental mezuzah does not contain textual parchment but takes the form of a large black serpent standing on its tail.
 The serpent is the symbol of the Israelite tribe of Dan.
-Visitors kiss the mezuzah.
+Visitors kiss the Yezidi mezuzah.
 It is common to kiss the doorpost if there is no serpent to kiss.
 Touching the mezuzah and kissing the fingers that touched it is a rabbinically Jewish practice.
 (Yarsanis and Alevis also kiss doorposts.)